peternmai/Thales_Internship/ControlPanel.md

 Passengers want easy accessibility to switches and toggles that controls their environment on an aircraft right from where they are sitting.
 What if we are able to do that using the tablet on each passenger's seat?
-Could we find an easy way to customize it for each airline's preference?
+Could we find an easy way to customize it for each airline's preferences?

 * * *